Approved by the Florida Supreme Court

 PRIMARY TRAINER: Gregory Firestone, Ph.D., is President of My Florida Mediator and previously served as Director of the University of South Florida Conflict Resolution Collaborative.
 He has served continuously on standing alternative dispute resolution committees of the Florida Supreme Court for more than two decades (including seven years as Vice Chair of the Court’s Alternative Dispute Resolution Rules and Policy Committee) and as Official Observer (on behalf of the Association for Conflict Resolution and the Academy of Family Mediators) to the National Conference of Commissioners on Uniform State Laws Uniform Mediation Act Drafting Committee.
 He currently serves on the Editorial Board of Family Court Review and has received numerous awards including the 2012 Florida Supreme Court Sharon Press Excellence in Alternative Dispute Resolution Award and 2011 Florida Academy of Professional Mediators Merit Award.
 Dr. Firestone is a licensed psychologist (PY3033), mediator, mediation trainer and dispute resolution system consultant and has maintained a private mediation practice since 1984.
 Gregory Firestone is a practicing 1) Florida Supreme Court certified Appellate, Circuit Court, Dependency, and Family Mediator, 2) Association for Conflict Resolution (ACR) Advanced Practitioner, and 3) Diplomate Member of the Florida Academy of Professional Mediator.
 Dr. Firestone has lectured and published widely in the field of mediation and is coauthor of Mediation Works: Make it Work for You, a family mediation orientation video produced by the Florida Supreme Court Dispute Resolution Center.

-Attorneys: Application pending for Florida Bar approval for 48 general CLE credits including 5 hours of ethics, 48 hours of Civil Trial credit and 48 hours of Marital and Family Law.
+Attorneys: This course is approved by the Florida Bar for 48 general CLE Credits including 5 hours of ethics, 48 hours of Juvenile Law and 48 hours of Marital and Family Law Certification Credits.

 Psychologists and Mental Health Professionals: Continuing Education, Inc. is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Continuing Education, Inc. maintains responsibility for this program and its content.